 One issue is that a few professionals believe stimming is a deviant behavior.
-This has come out by the classical view in applied behavioral analysis that began to extinguish all “non-typical” behaviors in autistic people.
-Though you can use applied behavioural analysis to extinguish any behavior.
-A good behaviorist has many responsibilities the key one is knowing what behavior to extinguish and which to reinforce.
+This has come out by an old view in behavior analysis to extinguish all behavior that was deemed “not typical” in autistic people.
+The problem with behavior therapy is that you can reduce any behavior you want.
+A good behaviorist has the responsibility to determine what behaviors are appropriate and which aren’t.

-After reading the list of reasons why autistic people stim, I will leave you to decide whether you think it is useful or not.
+After reading the list of reasons why autistic people stim, it is obvious that autistic people have a function to their stimming.

 Does stimming have a negative impact on learning?

-There are limits however.
+Obviously, there are limits.
 If a child stims for 12 hours a day, the child’s stimming might have a negative effect on learning.
 The issue isn’t with the stimming but with not taking the time learning new skills.

 An autistic child should not be allowed to stim all day but at the very least be provided with some time to do so.
 Autistic children should be allowed to stim to relieve their anxieties, reduce their energy, control overstimulation and regain emotional balance.

 This is another common concern.
 Just like a child playing on their phones in class, it could disturb others.
 The issue isn’t the stimming itself but whether the stimming actually does disturb the class.
 Perhaps, the child can be guided to stim in such a way not to disturb others.

 If the child squeezing, perhaps the child should be giving a squishy ball to play around with during class or an object in the desk to rub.
 In this way, it is minimal and does not disturb others.